elixir-lang/elixir-lang.github.com/_posts/2017-10-31-stream-data-property-based-testing-and-data-generation-for-elixir.markdown

 ## Roadmap

-**Update Jun/2020:** after careful consideration, the Elixir team decided to not include `StreamData` in Elixir itself, as it provides all of the feature set necessary as a package.

-stream_data and the functionalities it includes are scheduled to be included in one of the next two Elixir releases, likely 1.6 but possibly 1.7.
+`stream_data` and the functionalities it includes are scheduled to be included in one of the next two Elixir releases, likely 1.6 but possibly 1.7.
 We have used the names `StreamData` and `ExUnitProperties` to avoid conflicts when those modules are eventually merged into Elixir.
 When merged, they will be renamed to the proper `Stream.Data` and `ExUnit.Properties` modules.
 Right now, all development is happening in the [stream_data][] repository, where we are discussing features and giving users a chance to try out the functionalities early on.
 We'd love for anyone to get involved in trying stream_data and we'd love feedback!

+**Update Jun/2020:** after careful consideration, the Elixir team decided to not include `StreamData` in Elixir itself, and keep it as package, as it is able to provide all of the necessary features without a need for direct integration with the language.

 [stream_data]: https://github.com/whatyouhide/stream_data
 [quickcheck-paper]: http://www.cs.tufts.edu/~nr/cs257/archive/john-hughes/quick.pdf